intuited/odfit/README.txt

-It will attempt to make use of the `lxml`_ module for XML pretty-printing, but will fall back to standard library modules if that is unavailable.
+It will attempt to make use of the `lxml`_ module for XML pretty-printing, but will fall back to standard library modules if it is unavailable.

-So it should be possible to use ``odfdump`` with any Python 2.6 or later.
+So it should be possible to use ``odfdump`` with any Python 2.6 or later, without requiring installation, allowing it to be distributed with source repos with some reliability.

 Earlier Pythons may work as well, but the script has not been tested with them.